neondatabase/website/content/docs/data-types/uuid.md

 - `123e4567-e89b-12d3-a456-426655440000`, or
 - `a0eebc99-9c0b-4ef8-bb6d-6bb9bd380a11`

 Postgres accepts UUID values in the above format, while also allowing uppercase letters and missing hyphen separators.
-You can also generate them using functions like `gen_random_uuid()` which is avalable natively in Postgres, or the `uuid_generate_v4()` function which requires the `uuid-ossp` extension.
+You can also generate them using functions like `gen_random_uuid()` which is available natively in Postgres, or the `uuid_generate_v4()` function which requires the `uuid-ossp` extension.

 ## Example usage